HaiduculRo/MicroSocialPlatform/README.md

-MicroSocialPlatform
--semester project at Web Applications
--is like a Facebook app with groups, add friend notifications and public/private profile
+# **MicroSocialPlatform**

+### Description

+This is an Web Application.
+It was inspired from Facebook and has a complex Data Base system using ASP.NET

+Implemented mechanisms such as:
+-  Notification system
+-  Friend Request
+-  Private/Public accounts and groups

+### To do in future
-- you can post text ( in future you can post also foto )
+- you can post images

+# Programming Languages
+C#(ASP.NET), HTML, CSS